For women who have been using heroin on a regular basis, the idea of quitting can seem like an extremely bold move.

 How We Treat Heroin Addiction

 Once the detox phase is complete, we take a highly customized, holistic approach to treating heroin addiction.
-This means that we apply a broad array of programs — from traditional group and individual therapies to experiential therapies like rock climbing and equine therapy — to tackling the client’s substance use disorder.
+This means that we apply a broad array of programs — from traditional group and individual therapies to experiential therapies like rock climbing — to tackling the client’s substance use disorder.

 The reason for this is especially for women, addictions have many different causes.
 Only by treating our women on the physical, mental, emotional, and spiritual levels simultaneously can we assure the best possible results.